NikolaIvanov06/-additional-training-DAVID-Holding-AD/README.md

-## Posting Homework and Additionl Work
+## Posting Homework and Additional Work